cgwire/zou/README.rst

 About authors
 ~~~~~~~~~~~~~

-Zou is written by CG Wire, a company based in France.
-We help small to
-midsize CG studios to manage their production and build pipeline
+Gazu is written by CG Wire, a company based in France.
+We help indie creative studios to build their pipeline and workflow efficiently.
-efficiently.

 We apply software craftmanship principles as much as possible.
-We love
-coding and consider that strong quality and good developer experience
-matter a lot.
-Our extensive experience allows studios to get better at
-managing production and doing software.
-They can focus more on the artistic
+We love coding and consider that strong quality and good developer experience matter a lot.
+Our extensive knowledge allows studios to get better at managing production and doing software.
+They can focus more on the artistic work.
-work.

 Visit `cg-wire.com <https://cg-wire.com>`__ for more information.